 We think this is just cheating, but they have succeeded in lowering the organic standards to allow some use of chemical pesticides on supposedly organic food.
 This has resulted in several levels of “organic” food:

 The Brix level of this food is between 3 and 10, as a general rule.
-We consider this poor to medium-quality food because we are aware of development science and we know we can increase the Brix to about 25, which is where is should be.
+We consider this poor to medium-quality food because we are aware of development science and we know we can increase the Brix further.

 What is Brix?
-Brix is a quick and simple measure of the total dissolved solids of a plant leaf.
+Brix is a quick and simple measure of the total sugars and amino acids, mainly, of a plant leaf.
 You can buy a simple refractometer and make the measurement yourself.
 Leaf solids are mainly minerals and sugars the plant makes by photosynthesis.
-The Brix reading is considered a rough measure of photoshynthesis and therefore a measure of the health of a plant.
+The Brix reading is considered a rough measure of photosynthesis and therefore a measure of the health of a plant.

-2. Natural organic food.
-This food is better and found in some health food stores and at some farmer’s markets if the farm is organic.
+2. Local farmers market organic food.
+This food is often better and found in some health food stores and at some farmer’s markets if the farm is organic.

 The Brix level for this food is between 12 and about 20.
 This is definitely better food for your health and for the farmer’s family and others who must work with the soil.
 Most of the time, it does not require chemical pesticides to control insects and other pests.
 They are simply not attracted to these plants as much and the small amount of losses to insects do not interfere much with the output of the farm.